The Beginning

 Most of our volunteers are engineers and managers (some retired) in real companies and government agencies.
 Astronauts, authors, visionaries, and National Space Society officers volunteer on a regular basis.
 Many of our volunteers are past student participants coming back to enjoy the competition experience from a different perspective.

-Many formers participates have gone on to become entrepreneurs, engineers, and managers in the aerospace industry!
+Former participants have gone on to become entrepreneurs, engineers, and managers in the aerospace industry!

 AEC Leadership